Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 ## Why The Uppercase Naming?

-Honestly, I am not too sure myself.
+Well, I can't use `async` since it is a keyword already and I just can't think of another name.
-I am well aware that I am deviating from Javascript's convention, but it just kind of has a nice aestethic.
+I am well aware that I am deviating from Javascript's convention, but by now I have gotten used to it.
+I even think it kind of has a nice aestethic, terrible right?

-If I were to make up a justification:
+If I were to make up a better justification:
 In React, hooks are usually named `use` followed by a noun.
 Now, what if we to strip away the aspect that makes it a hook?
 You would end up with just a noun in uppercase.